ReactiveCocoa/ReactiveCocoa/Documentation/DifferencesFromRx.md

 # Differences from Rx

-ReactiveCocoa is significantly inspired by .NET's [Reactive Extensions](http://msdn.microsoft.com/en-us/data/gg577609.aspx), but it is not a direct port.
+ReactiveCocoa (RAC) is significantly inspired by .NET's [Reactive Extensions](http://msdn.microsoft.com/en-us/data/gg577609.aspx) (Rx), but it is not a direct port.
 Some concepts or interfaces presented in RAC may be initially confusing to a developer already familiar with Rx, but it's usually possible to express the same algorithms.